Contents

 To create a new-style matcher, you have to create your own type that

-derives from Catch::Matchers::MatcherGenericBase
+derives from Catch::Matchers::MatcherGenericBase.
+Your type

 has to also provide two methods, bool match( ... ) const

-and overridden std::string describe() const
+and overridden std::string describe() const.

 Unlike with old-style matchers, there are no requirements on how the

-member function takes its argument.
+match member function takes its argument.
 This means that

 the argument can be taken by value or by mutating reference, but also

-that the matcher’s match
+that the matcher’s match member function can be

 templated.